 Because most Windows applications perform best and most securely when co-located with application data created by the user, it is a best practice to keep this data in the same AWS Region as AppStream 2.0 fleets.
 Encrypting this data is a best practice.
-The default behavior of the user home folder is to encrypt files and folders at rest using Amazon S3-managed encryption keys from the AWS key management services (AWS KMS).
-It is important to note that AWS Administrative Users with access to the AWS Console or Amazon S3 Bucket will be able to access those files directly.

-In designs that require a Server Message Block (SMB) target from a Windows File Share to store user files and folders, the process is either automatic or requires configuration.
+The default behavior of the user home folder is to encrypt files and folders at rest using Amazon S3-managed encryption keys.
+In designs that require a Server Message Block (SMB) target from a Windows File Share to store user files and folders, the process is either automatic or requires configuration